zooniverse/scribeAPI/project/anzac/content/help/basic_transcribe_help.md

-Please transcribe the subject presented as best you can.
+Please transcribe the highlighted region as best you can.

-If a subject is mislabeled or misplaced, press the **Bad Subject** button.
+If the highlighted region is mislabeled or misplaced, press the **Bad mark** button.

-If you cannot read the subject, press the **Illegible** button.
+If you cannot read the text in the highlighted region, press the **Illegible** button.